-PUPILS WITH TEMPORARY DISABILITIES / HOME HOSPITAL INSTRUCTION: (EC 48980, 48206.3, 48207, 48208): Students temporarily disabled by accident or by physical, mental or emotional illness making attendance at school impossible or inadvisable may receive individual instruction at home (or in a hospital or residential health facility) within the district.
-Such instruction may be given from one to five hours a week.
-Temporarily disabled students who are receiving care in an out-of-district residential health facility (excluding state hospitals) are deemed residents of the district in which the health facility is located.
-Home or hospital instruction shall be provided only when a student is expected to be out of school for two weeks or longer.
-Parents or guardians should first contact the principal to determine services.
-If it is determined by the Student Services Department that the student may be in need of home/hospital instruction, a written order will be required from the student's physician.
+PUPILS WITH TEMPORARY DISABILITIES / HOME HOSPITAL INSTRUCTION: (EC 48980, 48206.3, 48207, 48208): Students with temporary disabilities that make attendance at school impossible or inadvisable may receive individual instruction at home for one hour per school day.
+Please contact Student Support Services 951-696-1600 for more information.
+Temporarily disabled students who are receiving care in an out-of-district hospital or residential health facility (excluding state hospitals) are deemed residents of the district in which the health facility is located and may receive individual instruction from that school district.
+It is the responsibility of the parent or guardian to notify the school district in which the hospital or residential health facility is located of the presence of a student with a temporary disability.
+Upon receipt of that notification, that district will within five working days determine whether the student is able to receive individualized instruction, and if so, will start providing such instruction within five working days.
+In some cases, the student's district of residence may be able to provide instruction on school days when instruction is not being provided by the district in which the hospital or residential health facility is located.
+Individualized instruction may not exceed five days per week, and attendance may not be duplicated.
+If it is determined that the student may be in need of home/hospital instruction, a written order will be required from the student's physician.
 This order must include a description of the disabling condition, the length of time the student will be unable to attend school and the treatment modality.
 The physician shall have determined that the home teacher will not be exposed to any contagious diseases that can be transmitted by casual contact.

 SPECIAL EDUCATION COMPLAINTS: (EC 56500.2) Parents or guardians have a right to file a written complaint with the school if they believe the school is in violation of federal or state law governing the identification or placement of special education students, or similar issues.
-Procedures are available from your building principal.
+Procedures are available from your school site principal.